afneville/docs/dev/haskell.md

 date: 2023-10-20
 ---

-A very brief overview of the Haskell language and its features.

 An expression is any piece of code which returns or _yields_ a value.
 All computation in Haskell and more generally any functional language is conducted by evaluating these expressions.